albertoursino/graphs-comparison/Midterm Project Report.md

 [...]

 ## **Notes**
-The main objective of this project is not changed: we're aiming to finding similiraties between this two graphs.
+The main objective of this project is not changed: we're aiming to finding similiraties between the "sister citi.

 We introduced a new experiement, that is the one relative to the *nations graphs*.